butstevetho/vitadock-pi4-installer/README.md

 If you have questions, feedback, issues with getting vitadock running, or just want to chat, feel free to join the VitaDock discord: https://discord.gg/J62DM4N

+This project is actively maintained over at https://github.com/TeamVitaDock/ (if it is not public, don't worry, it will be back.)

 # Installation

 ***Prerequisites***